-You will be asked to complete some questionnaires to give us information about your autism spectrum diagnosis, health, living arrangements, level of support needed, access to support. employment, social relationships and lifestyle choices.
+You will also be asked to complete some questionnaires to give us information about your education, employment, relationship status, health and quality of life.
+You will also be asked for information on your relative's diagnosis and some information about their autism spectrum diagnosis, health, living arrangements, level of support needed, access to support, employment, social relationships and lifestyle choices.
 We would like you to complete as much of the questionnaires as possible - but you can leave questions blank, if necessary.
+You will not have to give your relative's name or contact details.